isaudits/docker-empire/README.md

 # docker-empire
-Docker implementation of Empire framework based upon Debian stable image
+Docker implementation of Empire framework based upon Kali rolling image

 ## Description
 We decided to roll our own because:
-- Custom entrypoint that allows us to start REST API
+- Official docker image was broken
-- Resource scripts to auto launch listeners (pass woth -r)
+- Full dependency functionality
-- Use debian instead of Ubuntu (smaller and we already use this image elsewhere)
+- Use kali rolling since we already use this image elsewhere

 If you are viewing this on docker hub, clone the full repo at https://github.com/isaudits/docker-empire to get the launcher scripts and alias files described below.